GHOST-ngo/ghost-web/README.md

-Appropriate locations should necessarily provide high level of digital security, and preferably be open access to all persons in order to provide highly transparent yet highly secure achievement of the previously described mission.
+Appropriate locations should necessarily provide high level of digital security, and preferably be open access in order to provide highly transparent yet highly secure achievement of the previously described mission.